gravitational/teleport/rfd/0160-kubernetes-operator-resource-versioning.md

   or third party services.
 This is not a good design, and we're converging to a formal `Spec`/`Status` separation in RFD 0153, but the existing resources are flawed.
+- We need to handle both upward conversion and backward conversion as per Kubernetes versioning design.
+Resources created through newer APIs might not be representable in the old versions, and we would need to write all the downgrade logic as we don't have it today, potentially introducing new bugs.

 This approach can also cause additional friction:
 - We currently handle resource conversion only from the old version to the newer